mc-imperial/spirv-control-flow/POPL-artifact/README.md

 ```
 which means that the function id we need is 7.
 The alloy module name is not required for this part, so you can use `dummy/name`.
 Putting it together, run:
 ```
-mkdir -p out
+mkdir -p out/valid out/invalid
+./spirv-to-alloy/build/src/spirv_to_alloy/spirv-to-alloy alloy-to-spirv/valid/example.spv 7 dummy/name > out/valid/example.als
-./spirv-to-alloy/build/src/spirv_to_alloy/spirv-to-alloy alloy-to-spirv/example.spv 7 dummy/name > out/example.als
+./spirv-to-alloy/build/src/spirv_to_alloy/spirv-to-alloy alloy-to-spirv/invalid/example.spv 7 dummy/name > out/invalid/example.als
 ```
-This will create an `example.als` file containing an Alloy representation of the CFG from the SPIR-V binary.
-To check this against our model, run Alloy:
+The above commands invoke `spirv-to-alloy` twice, once for converting the valid SPIR-V example to the alloy representation and once for converting the invalid example.
+There should now be an `example.als` file in both the `out/valid` and `out/invalid` directories.
+Each contains the Alloy representation of the CFG from the respective SPIR-V binary.
+To check the valid example against our model, run Alloy:
 ```
+cp out/valid/example.als out/example.als
 java -classpath /data/git/alloystar -Xmx3g -Djava.library.path=/data/git/alloystar/amd64-linux -Dout=out -Dquiet=false -Dsolver=minisat -Dhigherorder=true -Dcmd=0 -Diter=false  edu/mit/csail/sdg/alloy4whole/RunAlloy out/example.als
 ```
 This should produce output similar to: